-Known as co-occurring disorders, people may abuse drugs or alcohol in order to attempt to self-medicate mental illness symptoms.
+Known as a dual diagnosis of addiction and mental health disorder since people often abuse drugs or alcohol in order to attempt to self-medicate mental illness symptoms.
 Luckily, receiving help for these co-occurring disorders simultaneously helps people both recover from addiction.
 They can also learn to manage their mental health in ways that improve their overall health.

 When a person decides to get help for their substance use disorder, the first step is finding a detox program.
 Detoxing without medical supervision results in uncomfortable and potentially dangerous withdrawal symptoms.
 Despite this, medically-monitored detox centers provide medications that help ease the symptoms and make detox an easier process to complete.

 If you want to stop living with addiction, let us help you.
 Contact us today and find out how our program in the Nashville or Hendersonville areas can provide you with the beginning of lifelong recovery.